Home Cash Bids Customer Login iframe

 MARKET SUMMARY:

-points lower.
-The interest rate products are weaker.
-Energy trade is mixed with
+Index is 20 points lower.
+The interest rate products are firmer.
+Energy trade

 CORN: